Picovoice/rhino/README.md

 let didStart = await this._rhinoManager.process();
 ```

-When you are done using Rhino, release you must explicityly resources:
+When you are done using Rhino, release you must explicitly resources:
 ```javascript
 this._rhinoManager.delete();
 ```